curateteaching/digitalpedagogy/keywords/fieldwork.md

 * Artifact Type: Student work
 * Source URL: https://vimeo.com/78530205
-* Permissions: pending
+* Permissions: CC BY NC
-* Copy of Artifact: pending
+* Copy of Artifact: available via vimeo
 * Creator and Affiliation: Directed and Produced by Erica Kowsz (UMass Amherst); Co-Produced by Nathan Goodale (Hamilton College)
 * Tags: documentary; archaeology; cultural heritage; linguistics; indigeneity

-This is a trailer for the documentary “A Journey Upstream: The Past and Presence of an ‘Extinct’ People,” directed by archaeology graduate student, Erica Kowsz, and part of SEARCH, a multi-institutional archaeology, cultural heritage, and linguistics project.
-The project documents the history and continued presence of the Sinixt Nation in British Columbia, despite the Canadian government having pronounced it “extinct” in 1956.
-An example of student digital fieldwork, the video demonstrates technology’s crucial role in documentation, with interviews of the supposedly “extinct” members of Sinixt Nations.
-Currently in the data collection stage, the video exemplifies project staging, allowing the public some access to the project’s historical context and aims before completion.
-The project also demonstrates how students use multimedia to create and disseminate archaeological and anthropological research.
-The video, reflecting a preliminary stage of research, does not address directly issues of ownership and management of the documentary videos.
+This is a trailer for the documentary “A Journey Upstream: The Past and Presence of an ‘Extinct’ People,” directed by anthropology PhD candidate, Erica Kowsz.
+The project documents the history and continued presence of the Sinixt, or Lakes, people in British Columbia, despite the Canadian government having pronounced the Arrow Lakes band “extinct” in 1956.
+This trailer, associated with a 35-minute video, is itself distilled from over 30 hours of footage.
+The project involved working with multiple stakeholders—students, faculty from different institutions, Indigenous leaders and educators, and local activist communities—an ambitious task for a project begun during undergraduate study, especially regarding negotiating ownership rights and access management.
+Currently only the trailer is publically available online; the full-length video has been shared with participants and with select audiences for educational purposes.
+This artifact demonstrates the necessarily collaborative aspects of ethnographic fieldwork and the complexities of engaging simultaneously in digital video production.

 #### A Look at the BISC Digital Humanities Field School
 ![screenshot](images/screenshot-fieldwork-biscdigitalhumanities.png)